kuanghl/stm32-gcc-cmake/STM32CubeF1/Projects/STM32F103RB-Nucleo/Examples/I2C/I2C_TwoBoards_RestartAdvComIT/readme.txt

-This example shows how to configure GPIO, DMA and I2C peripherals using two STM32F103RB_NUCLEO boards for exchanging some data between an I2C Master device using Interrupt mode and an I2C Slave device using Interrupt mode through the STM32F1xx I2C HAL API.
+This example shows how to configure GPIO, DMA and I2C peripherals using two STM32F103RB_NUCLEO boards for exchanging some datas between an I2C Master device using Interrupt mode and an I2C Slave device using Interrupt mode through the STM32F1xx I2C HAL API.